 Reverse osmosis produces water of remarkable purity by separating chemicals, pesticides, pharmaceuticals, and dissolved solids from the water.
-While rarely used as a whole house water filtration system, some groundwater is so severely contaminated reverse osmosis is the only viable option for providing the home with clean water.
+While rarely used as a whole house water filtration system, some groundwater is so severely contaminated that reverse osmosis is the only viable option for providing the home with clean water.
 A whole house reverse osmosis system requires careful planning, diligent maintenance, and a researched understanding of your water’s chemistry.
-Whole house reverse osmosis systems can be complex endeavors, but they can also restore water quality to homes affected by astronomical levels of TDS or dangerous quantities of contaminants like hexavalent chromium.
+Whole house reverse osmosis systems can be complex endeavors.
+Still, they can also restore water quality to homes affected by astronomical levels of TDS or dangerous quantities of contaminants like hexavalent chromium.

 WHAT IS A WHOLE HOUSE REVERSE OSMOSIS SYSTEM?

 A whole house reverse osmosis system is a water filtration system that filters the entirety of your home’s water through a reverse osmosis membrane.
 A whole house reverse osmosis system is installed at the point where water enters your home.
 Every drop of water entering your household plumbing is treated by the reverse osmosis membrane, from your drinking water at your kitchen sink to the water you use to shave, shower, and flush your toilets.
 Whole house reverse osmosis (RO) systems ensure that your entire home is free from any traces of water hardness, salts, chemicals, and TDS.
 The microscopic pores on the semipermeable membrane of the RO system can eliminate over 98% of dissolved organic and inorganic matter.
-The water produced by reverse osmosis is almost unparalleled in its purity, and it is a more cost-effective method of purification compared to deionization or distillation.
-While reverse osmosis is commonly used for residential point-of-use drinking water, those with extremely challenging water conditions install a whole house RO system to provide them exceptional water quality throughout their home.
+The water produced by reverse osmosis is almost unparalleled in its purity, and it is a more cost-effective method of purification than deionization or distillation.
+While reverse osmosis is commonly used for residential point-of-use drinking water, those with extremely challenging water conditions install a whole house RO system to provide exceptional water quality throughout their home.

 IS A WHOLE HOUSE REVERSE OSMOSIS SYSTEM NECESSARY?

-Municipal water supplies are disinfected by chlorination and quite unlikely to contain levels of contaminants that could only be addressed by reverse osmosis.
+Municipal water supplies are disinfected by chlorination and are quite unlikely to contain levels of contaminants that could only be addressed by reverse osmosis.
 Contaminants you may find in city water like water hardness, chlorine, chloramines, and lead can all be treated effectively by other whole house water filtration systems.
-However, some people on municipal water simply prefer RO water and want the entirety of their home to use reverse osmosis water.
+However, some people on municipal water prefer RO water and want the entirety of their home to use reverse osmosis water.
 People are also increasingly concerned about the presence of fluoride in municipal water.
-Fluoride, a naturally occurring mineral, is synthetically added to city water supplies to reduce the risk of tooth decay in children.
+Unfortunately, fluoride, a naturally occurring mineral, is synthetically added to city water supplies to reduce the risk of tooth decay in children.
 Fluoride is extremely tough to remove from water.
 The industry standard for removing it is by using a filtration media called activated alumina, a process that is impractical for most applications.
-Activated alumina requires very lengthy contact time with the water to reduce fluoride, and produces water at a rate of about 0.25 GPM.
+Activated alumina requires a very lengthy contact time with the water to reduce fluoride and produces water at a rate of about 0.25 GPM.
 Plumbing a whole house with such low water pressure is ultimately unfeasible, so those wanting to remove fluoride from their home entirely usually turn to reverse osmosis.

 HOW DO I KNOW IF I NEED WHOLE HOUSE REVERSE OSMOSIS?

 The only way to truly know if your water needs to be treated by whole house reverse osmosis is to perform a detailed water test.
-Many contaminants that pose the biggest threat to your health and your home are tasteless, odorless, and colorless.
+Many contaminants that pose the biggest threat to your health and home are tasteless, odorless, and colorless.
 Your well water may be discolored, taste like metal, and bear a harsh odor, but many of these problems are solvable by much simpler filtration systems.
 A rigorous water test kit will reveal your water’s organic, chemical, and metallic composition, identifying the levels of everything from pesticides and ammonia to arsenic and cyanide.
 Without a thorough understanding of what is in your water, it is impossible to know how to best go about eliminating the contaminants.
 A water test will help illuminate what pretreatment your water needs to undergo before it reaches the reverse osmosis system.
 Without a water test, you will also be unable to gauge the success of your whole house reverse osmosis system.